 - Student must complete a LEAVE OF ABSENCE form for the semester(s) he/she will be studying abroad.
 He/she is not enrolled as a USF student, and is not eligible for USF financial aid during his/her semester(s) abroad.

 - There are funding opportunities such as merit or need based aid, grants and scholarships provided by various third-party organizations.
-If the host program cannot provide financial assistance, USF's One Stop can assist in finding private loans.
+If the host program cannot provide financial assistance, USF's Student Enrollment Services can assist in finding private loans.

 - Grades are not calculated into USF GPA.
 Student receives transfer credit from an accredited institution, and can still fulfill major, minor, core, and elective requirements.